 The full 90,000 word story of my journey is Calvary Road: One Man’s Journey From Judaism to Calvary, available from Amazon.
 This is a short 12,000 word summary to whet your appetite.
 It’s been a long colorful journey.

 I’m God‘s parrot, faithful to the Catholic Magisterium.
 Rabbi Yeshua said, “He who hears you hears me, and he who rejects you rejects me, and he who rejects me rejects him who sent me” Lk 10:16.
 What I hear Rabbi Yeshua say through the Catholic Church, I also say.

 Humility leads us to focus always on Rabbi Yeshua not on ourselves.
 However, I’m inviting you to radical transformation of your life, so this page is “something about me.”
 I also would like to share with you Why I Believe.
-A magazine article from the 1990s, A Kosher Ham Finds Christ, also a telling of my journey to Calvary, is part of my magazine article collection so I keep it on the site as well.
+A magazine article from the 1990s, A Kosher Ham Finds Christ, a 3,800 word telling of my journey to Calvary, is part of my magazine article collection so I keep it on the site as well.